Which Disneyland is the Best? Ranking Disney Parks From Best to Worst

 We also had a manager yelling at us for returning to do a rider swap, since a one-year old Alexander was not old enough to ride, after staff initially promised us it was fine to do the rider swap in the first place.

-Much was said when the park first opened about how it would rival the service in the other Asian Disney parks but that has not been our experience at all.
+Much was said when the park first opened about how it would rival the service in the other Asian Disney theme parks but that has not been our experience at all.
 In terms of food, think mediocre, generic theme park food—bland hot dogs and popcorn that isn’t as fresh.
 Even the Chinese food here wasn’t good.
 In a world where you can visit a wide variety of Disney theme parks, I recommend spending your time elsewhere.
 Choose either the Tokyo or Hong Kong parks and you’ll come ahead a winner.

 Shanghai Disneyland's castle, which puts on shows from time to time